 Best Country for Asset Protection – Switzerland

 Switzerland has long had a reputation as being one of the best offshore banks to hide money.
-One of the main reasons for this is the country’s strict privacy laws that date back over 300 years, How Stuff Works explains.
+One of the main reasons for this is the country’s strict privacy laws.
+They date back over 300 years, How Stuff Works explains.
 Swiss law forbids bankers from disclosing any information about your account without your consent.
-Bankers who violate this law can face up to six months in prison and fines of up to 50,000 Swiss francs.
-The only exception to this privacy law is in the case of criminal acts and a once yearly reporting to foreign tax authorities to avoid tax evasion.
+Bankers who violate this law can face up to six months in prison.
+Plus, the authorities can fine them up to 50,000 Swiss francs.
+One exception to this privacy law is in the case of criminal acts.
+Plus there is a once yearly reporting to foreign tax authorities to avoid tax evasion.

 Best Country for Companies – Nevis

 Nevis companies have great benefits for company owners and shareholders / LLC members alike.
 Companies can migrate to or from other jurisdictions, as well as consolidate or merge with other Nevis or foreign companies.
 There is no law requiring Nevis companies to have share capital.
 Plus, dividends may be declared by the company’s directors.
 Shareholders have protective provisions and can exit the company at a fair value.
-Also, Nevis companies can list their shares on stock exchanges worldwide, including the NASDAQ, London Stock Exchange, International Securities Exchange, and more.
+Also, Nevis companies can list their shares on stock exchanges worldwide.
+This includes the NASDAQ, London Stock Exchange, International Securities Exchange, and more.

 Best Country for High Interest Rates – Belize

 If you search for the best offshore bank account interest rates, it’s likely that Belize won’t be on that list.
 Instead, your search might show countries like Ukraine, which boasts up to a 20% interest rate.
 Sounds good, right?
 It does, until you consider things like inflation and bank security.
-Inflation in the Ukraine is 49%, a difference of 29% that gives it a pretty low real interest rate, per Go Banking Rates.
+Inflation in the Ukraine is 49%.
+That is a difference of 29% that gives it a pretty low real interest rate, per Go Banking Rates.
 The Ukraine has two major problems: it is a hub for money laundering and Ukraine’s currency has been declining.
 This means your money isn’t very secure, and you might never see that nice 20% return on investment.

 Best Country for Safety – Germany

-Opening an Account
+Best Offshore Bank Advice for Opening an Account

 Investopedia offers some additional things to keep in mind when opening an offshore account.
 The basic requirements are going to be similar to opening an account in your home country.
 You will be asked for personal information like your name, date, of birth, address, citizenship, and occupation.
-Even countries with the strongest privacy laws will ask this, because it’s important when setting up your account that the bank can verify your identity.
+Even countries with the strongest privacy laws will ask this.
+This is because it’s important when setting up your account that the bank can verify your identity.